First Steps in Forex Trading – Basic Terminology

 (EUR/USD increased 445 pips in 3 days!
 In our example, 1 pip is worth 1 us dollar)

 CAD (Canadian dollar)/USD – When we believe that the American market is getting weaker, we buy Canadian dollars (placing a buy order).

 EUR/JPY – If we think that the Japanese government is going to strengthen the yen to shrink exports, we will sell euros (placing a sell order).

 Important: it is advised to focus mainly on “Stop-Loss” and “Take Profit” orders (see below).
 Later on, in more advanced chapters, we will make a thorough study of them, understanding exactly how to use them in practice.

 Market order: Buying/Selling execution at the best available market price (the live price quotes presented on the platform).
 This is obviously the most basic, common order.
 A market order is actually an order you pass to your broker at the real-time, current prices: “buy/sell this product!”
 (In Forex, product = pair).

 Limit entry order: A Buying order beneath the actual price, or selling order above the actual price.
-This order allows us not to sit in front of the screen all the time, waiting for this point to appear.
-The trading platform will automatically execute this order when the price reaches the price we have defined.
+This order allows us to not sit in front of the screen all the time, waiting for this point to appear.
+The trading platform will automatically execute this order when the price reaches the level we have defined.
 Limit entry is very efficient, particularly when we believe that this is a turning point.
 Meaning, at that point the trend will change direction.
 A good way to understand what an order is is to think of it as setting your TV converter to record e.g..
 “Avatar”, which is due to start in a couple of hours.